 We intend to pursue market authorizations for our products in foreign countries.
 For us to market our products in international jurisdictions, we and our distributors and agents must obtain required regulatory registrations or approvals.
 The approval procedure varies among countries and jurisdictions and can involve additional testing, and the time and costs required to obtain approval may differ from that required to obtain an approval by the FDA.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one foreign regulatory authority does not ensure approval by regulatory authorities in other foreign countries or jurisdictions or by the FDA.
+Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one foreign regulatory authority does not ensure approval by regulatory authorities or jurisdictions or by the FDA.
 Violations of foreign laws governing use of medical devices may lead to actions against us by the FDA as well as by foreign authorities.
 We must also comply with extensive regulations regarding safety, efficacy and quality in those jurisdictions.
 We may not be able to obtain all the required regulatory registrations or approvals, or we may be required to incur significant costs in obtaining or maintaining any regulatory registrations or approvals we receive.
-Delays in obtaining any registrations or approvals required for marketing our products, failure to receive these registrations or approvals, or future loss of previously obtained registrations or approvals would limit our ability to sell our products internationally and may have a material adverse effect on our business.
+Delays in obtaining any registrations or approvals of previously obtained registrations or approvals would limit our ability to sell our products internationally and may have a material adverse effect on our business.